 But before REM occurs, we must go through three sleep stages:

 Stage 1 – Your eyes are closed, but you are still awake.

 Stage 2 – Light sleep.
 Heart rate slows and body temperature drops as your body prepares for deep sleep.

 Stage 3 – Deep sleep.
-Here the body repairs and regrows tissue, strengthens your immune system, and builds bone and muscle.
+Here the body repairs and regrows tissues, strengthens your immune system and builds bone and muscle.
 It’s hard to wake someone from this stage of sleep.